longngo0924/longngo0924/README.md

 With 5+ years of hands-on experience, I work with startups, product teams, and outsourcing partners to:

+- ✅ Integrate OCR + GenAI to unlock advanced automation use cases
 - ✅ Build backend APIs that scale and are easy to extend
 - ✅ Develop clean, responsive frontends with modern UI/UX
 - ✅ Set up DevOps pipelines (CI/CD) and cloud infrastructure for smooth deployment